 If you're looking to replace Zendesk, this list of the nine best Zendesk alternatives will help you find the perfect fit.
-We've reviewed each platform in great detail, sharing what types of teams and businesses they're best suited for, looking at how their features and pricing compare to Zendesk’s, and sharing reviews from some customers who've switched from Zendesk to each alternative.
+We've reviewed each platform in great detail, sharing what types of teams and businesses they're best suited for and looking at how their features and pricing compare to Zendesk’s.

 Below, you'll find a side-by-side comparison of the primary differences between each of the Zendesk alternatives we review later in this post.
 For pricing, we're showing the price of each platform's lowest-cost plan that includes features for managing email, self-service, live chat, and social media support to give you a better sense of how similar plans compare in price.